 Given that leadership is learned, not genetic behavior, there is a potential for leadership among all of us.
-The real issue is, “Do you want to be a leader?,” and, “Will you make the effort necessary to develop your leadership skills?”
+The real issue is, “Do you want to be a leader?” and, “Will you make an effort necessary to develop your leadership skills?”

 Solomon was the tenth son of David and second son of Bathsheba and became the third king of Israel reigning for 40 years.
 God provided him with many talents and great wisdom.
 His father, David left him great wealth and the throne of Israel.

 Solomon was a prolific writer with over a thousand songs and three thousand proverbs to his credit.
 Much of his writing centered on the subject of wisdom and knowledge.
 It seems that he possessed the philosophical ability to discuss the subjects but sadly, lacked the ability to do many of the things he wrote about.
 Solomon had more money, more possessions, and more power than anyone else on earth, yet apart from God he found them all “vanity.”